bechnokid/11ty-neocities/src/main/me/faq.md

 ## Art

 - **What kind of tools/software do you use for your art?**
-  - [Clip Studio Paint v.1](https://www.clipstudio.net/en/) with an [XP-Pen Fun Deco S tablet](https://www.xp-pen.com/product/deco-fun-xs-s-l.html) for drawing, and [Photoscape](http://www.photoscape.org/ps/main/index.php) for any final edits!
+  - [Clip Studio Paint v.4](https://www.clipstudio.net/en/) with an [XP-Pen Fun Deco S tablet](https://www.xp-pen.com/product/deco-fun-xs-s-l.html) for drawing, and [Photoscape](http://www.photoscape.org/ps/main/index.php) for any final edits!
 I also use [Color Quantizer](https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Others/Color-quantizer.shtml) for resizing and compressing my art without losing too much of the quality.
-- **When will you open commissions again.**
+- **When will you open commissions again?**
   - Probably never since I just don't have the time anymore!
 If by some miracle I decide to open commissions again, I will make sure to make an announcement post at least a few days in advance before opening them!
 - **Is there a way to support your work without commissioning you?**
   - You can always [buy me a coffee](https://buymeacoffee.com/bechnokid), but you're never obligated to! {% emote 'happy' %}